News Roundup: Google Gets Hit By Indexing Bug and Much More

 The app’s creator is Ilya Grigorik, who announced it on his Twitter account:

 Google recently launched Core Web Vitals as a set of three metrics that will play a major role within ranking evaluation in search.
 Scoring high on these metrics is a sign that a page downloads quickly and is highly usable for site visitors.

-Google will notify users at least six months before the Core Web Vitals are rolled out as a ranking factor.
+Google will notify users (opens in a new tab) the Core Web Vitals are rolled out as a ranking factor.

 Want to be kept up-to-date on all things SEO?